-While this is an online class there will obviously not be the need for physical attendance.
-However working at regular intervals is paramount in student success so you need to be involved in the class every week either through your discussion topics, or handing in assignments.
+This is a hybrid class so there will be participation requirements online as well as attendance requirements.
+Working at regular intervals is paramount in student success so you need to be involved in the class every week either through your discussion topics, or handing in assignments.
 If you are not attending or participating in the course you may be dropped.
-If you miss four or more than four assignments over the course of the semester I may drop you with an X or an F. This includes missing discussions, papers, or tests.
+If you miss four or more than four assignments over the course of the semester I may drop you with an X or an F. This includes missing discussions, online InQuizitive work, papers, or tests.
 You have to do all of the activities in the class to be a part of the class.
 If you are not fully participating in discussions (doing the introductory post but not responding to others, or vice versa) and this becomes a pattern these may be counted in your missed assignments.